 At Hiersteiner Child Development Center, we focus on child-centered teaching, developmentally appropriate practices, and the belief that 'play is a child's work.'
 Our goal is to develop each child's confidence, creativity, and life-long learning skills in our program.
-To support this goal, we use the Creative Curriculum - a learning curriculum that supports children as active learners within a supportive classroom community.
+To support this goal, we use HighScope - a learning curriculum that supports children as active learners within a supportive classroom community.
 Children develop a sense of initiative within a social context.
 Throughout the day, children pursue their own interest, generate ways to answer the own questions and share ideas with others.
 Children develop trust, initiative, curiosity, resourcefulness, independence, and responsibility - habits that will serve then well throughout their lives.

-The Creative Curriculum is based on 38 objectives for development and learning that focus on all the most critical areas for success: social-emotional, physical, language, cognitive, literacy, mathematics, science & technology, social studies, the arts, and English language acquisition for English as a Second Language learners.
+The HighScope Curriculum is based on objectives for development and learning that focus on all the most critical areas for success: approaches for learning, social and emotional development, physical development and health, language, literacy and communication, mathematics, creative arts, science, and technology, as well as social studies.
 These objectives are built into every classroom activity, which means that the teacher helps your child develop skills and knowledge in these critical areas all day long.
-For more information about Creative Curriculum: https://teachingstrategies.com/lp/the-creativecurriculum/?bt=673823742473&bk=creative%20curriculum&bm=e&bn=g&bg=153638076 139&gad_source=1&gclid=EAIaIQobChMI_dHSs8vxhAMVjmpHAR1OLw02EAAYASAAEgLAlfD BwE
+For more information about HighScope Curriculum: https://highscope.org/our-practice/curriculum/